filip-kobus/Maszyna-Turinga/README.md

 ## Installation

-To run this aplication you need enviroment that supports C language and Makefile software
+To run this aplication you need enviroment that supports C language and Makefile software.

-To compile the code type:
+To compile the program, type:
 ```sh
 make all
 ```
-To run
+To run (after compilation):
 ```sh
 ./app
 ```
-For clearing deleting file:
+To delete compilation file:
 ```sh
 make clear
 ```